Quick look at the ETS

 These exemptions were also accompanied by other provisions for low emitters:

-- From 1 January 2013 to 31 December 2020, flights which, but for this point, would fall within this activity, performed by a non-commercial aircraft operator operating flights with total annual emissions lower than 1 000 tonnes per year” shall not be included in the activity that falls under the EU ETS directive.
-This paragraph has been added to the annex I of the EU ETS directive.
+- Until 2030, flights performed by non-commercial aircraft operators with total annual emissions lower than 1 000 tonnes CO2 per year shall not be included in the activity that falls under the EU ETS directive.

-- By way of derogation from Articles 3g, 12, 15 and 18a, where an aircraft operator has total annual emissions lower than 25 000 tonnes CO2, its emissions shall be considered to be verified emissions if determined by using the small emitters tool approved under Commission Regulation (EU) No 606/2010 (*) and populated by Eurocontrol with data from its ETS support facility.
+- By way of derogation from Articles 3g, 12, 15 and 18a, where an aircraft operator has total annual emissions (full scope) lower than 25 000 tonnes CO2 or where an aircraft operator has total annual emissions lower than 3 000 tonnes of CO2 from flights other than those referred to in points (a) and (b) of paragraph 1 of article 28a (extra EEA flights and flights to outermost regions), its emissions shall be considered to be verified emissions if determined by using the small emitters tool approved under Commission Regulation (EU) No 606/2010 (*) and populated by Eurocontrol with data from its ETS support facility.
 Member States may implement simplified procedures for non-commercial aircraft operators as long as such procedures provide no less accuracy than the small emitters tool provides. “

 More information can be found here.